tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

-    * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-    * Add code from file **[portfolio page project navigation top.html][9]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[portfolio page project navigation top.html][9]** to Page Settings > Advanced > Page Header Code Injection for the Page.

     * Refer to [per-page code injection][7] for details.